moogacs/docs.buf.build/docs/tour/lint-your-api.md

 Silencing failures by eliminating lint rules using `except` is usually **not** recommended, although it may be unavoidable in some situations; it's almost always better to actually _fix_ the lint failures.
-You can restore the `buf.yaml` to its previous state with the following config changes:
+You can restore the `buf.yaml` to its previous state with these config changes:

 ```yaml title="buf.yaml" {5-8}
  version: v1